The Internet That Doesn't Suck

 Installing Coturn

-Coturn provides a STUNserver to help voice calls (and other connections) connect, even if your device is on an unusual network (like a cell tower) that does not allow direct connections.
+Coturn provides a STUN/TURN server to help voice calls (and other connections) connect, even if your device is on an unusual network (like a cell tower) that does not allow direct connections.

 STUN (Session Traversal Utilities for NAT) provides tools for finding an IP address the client is capable of talking to, and TURN (Traversal Using Relays around NAT) will route data through your server as a falback if needed.
 Without this installed, calling will be extremely unreliable to connect.